 According to the Industry 4.0 paradigm, CPSs are increasingly autonomous and self-organizing: they can collect data, analyze it, and even make decisions based on it.
 The next logical question is “What will be the human’s role in the manufacturing process?”

 Some people have concerns about workerless production facilities if smart machines replace humans.
 In fact, CPSs will not substitute operators but will only change the roles.
 While intelligent CPSs are continuously monitoring the manufacturing process, predict or detect shifts in normality, people intervene only for critical decision-making.
-Moreover, Industry 4.0 can introduce new jobs related to big data analysis, robotics, and mechanical engineering, as well as revolutionize the way humans communicate with engineering systems and improve processes significantly.
+Moreover, Industry 4.0 can introduce new jobs related to big data analysis, industrial robotics, and mechanical engineering, as well as revolutionize the way humans communicate with engineering systems and improve processes significantly.

 It is expected that some key benefits will arise sequentially from the replacement of today’s machines with CPSs: